alerque/silex.sile/README.md

 See [SILE PR 1641](https://github.com/sile-typesetter/sile/pull/1641) for details and more complete proposal.
 We cannot wait forever for SILE to implement this: Markdown and Djot need to be able to support qualified language names, notably for smart quotes to work adequately.

-**silex.override**

-When loaded, this layer enforces using silex-modified versions of some packages and components, overriding the original ones.

 ## Affected modules

 If you use packages or classes from the following modules, some features of **silex** will be loaded globally.
 Your documents using them may therefore be impacted from that point.